medizininformatik-initiative/fdpg-query-data-validation/README.md

 **REPORT_LOCATION** environment variable (see *Configuration* section).

-**NOTE:** No data not initially present during the build and startup phase of this tool is retained in the system and neither is data obtained from your server
+**NOTE:** No data not initially present during the build and startup phase of this tool is retained in the system and neither is data obtained from your server.
+However, data elements raising an issue will be most likely included in the report!

 ![alt text](architecture.png)